TheWannabeCoder92/pacman-turtle-python/episodes/episode02_03/README.md

 - Using Turtle Graphics to render the maze in the game window

 By the end of these episodes, we have a functional grid-based maze rendered in the game window — ready for Pac-Man and other game elements to interact with.

+#### 🧩 Customizing the maze:
+You can modify the maze layout to create your own level design — just make sure to keep the same grid dimensions: `26 rows` by `33 columns`.
+Use the following characters:

+- X for walls
+- . for regular pellets
+- O for power pellets